Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_03.md

     bootstrap(Socially);

 Now every change what happens to the `this.parties` variable will automatically be saved to the local minimongo DB and synced to the MongoDB server DB and all the other clients in realtime!

+# Blaze-like binding to Angular

+In previous section we've loaded array of documents in the most straightforward way.
+But what if assign `Parties.find()` to `this.parties`, same way as we do in a regular Meteor app with Blaze, and Angular2 could understand how to handle it?
+That would be an ideal way to work with Mongo collections. `Parties.find()` returns an instance of `Mongo.Cursor`, which can provide reactively all documents, that have been loaded, changed or added etc, to every component.
+The only thing is how can we teach Angular2 to understand Mongo cursors?

+Luckily, Angular2 comes with the concept of so called differ classes - classes that are used by the `ng-for` directive to provide information of what has been changed in a collection to render this collection effectively.
+This concept is similar to the dirty checking in Angular 1.x but with some differences.
+Angular2 now estimates difference between two arrays much more effectively and customers can create own differs for own types.

+Angular2-Meteor package implements a special differ class for Mongo cursors.
+All we need to do is to create a special binding to that class and load it into our app.

+Angular2-Meteor package has own bootstrap that overrides basic bootstrap and adds some new bindings.

+Lets change `bootstrap` from `angular2/angular2` to `bootstrap` from `angular2-meteor` as follows:

+    import {Component, View, NgFor} from 'angular2/angular2';

+    import {bootstrap} from 'angular2-meteor';

+    bootstrap(Socially);

+`angular2-meteor` is an alias of the System.js module that contains all componets that comes with Angular2-Meteor package.

+Now, change `app.ts` to:

+    import {Component, View, NgFor} from 'angular2/angular2';

+    import {bootstrap} from 'angular2-meteor';

+    @Component({
+      selector: 'app'
+    })
+    @View({
+      templateUrl: "client/index.ng.html",
+      directives: [NgFor]
+    })
+    class Socially {
+      constructor () {
+        this.parties = Parties.find();
+      }
+    }

+    bootstrap(Socially);

+Run your app again and you should see that it works as before.
+It loads same data as before and all changes to the `this.parties` that should happen reactively happen reactively.
+At the same time, this code looks much simplier as before.

+Lets stick to this approach from now on.

+# Initializing Data on Server Side

 But we still don't have data in that collection, so let's add some.
 Let's initialize our server with the same parties we had before.